About History in the HeadlinesCatch up on new discoveries, explore important anniversaries and get the history behind today's headlines.

 Explore 7 ways the battle changed the course of the Civil War.

 This Day in History

-As we mark the 150th anniversary of the battle, here are eight things you may not know about Fredericksburg.
+On the 175th anniversary of her coronation, here are five things you may not know about the iconic monarch.